 If you’ve been trying to get pregnant you might be paying attention to any little change in your body.
-From headaches to achey breasts, what are some of the most common symptoms of pregnancy?
+From unexplained headaches, food aversion, and nausea and achey breasts, what are some of the most common symptoms of pregnancy?

 Another common symptom of pregnancy is the change in size and feel of the breasts after conception.
 Breasts may begin to enlarge after conception to ready the body for breastfeeding.
-Some women claim that their breasts were more sensitive and experienced a very sharp or tingling sensations.
+Some women claim that their breasts were more sensitive and experienced a very sharp or tingling sensations before a missed period.

 Frequent urination is also a common early pregnancy symptom among pregnant women within 2-3 weeks after conception due to hormonal changes.